...to finally get it working is the best feeling in the world.

 - Year 4: 9 and 20 hours of lectures, labs and tutorials, with lecturers available to provide additional help outside those hours.

-Please note the above data is based on the most common module selections for the each year group and does not include hours for self-study.
-This data does not include modules taken during the study abroad year.
+Please note the above data is based on the most common module selections for each year group and does not include hours for self-study.